-Work abroad sounds like an adventure to many people.
+Working abroad sounds like an adventure to many people.
 However, it requires thorough preparation, starting with a successful application.
-Work in the USA requires more than just the obvious USA cover letter and USA resume writing and translation.
-You will face issues that probably did not even cross your mind when you become interested in the USA jobs.
+Work in the USA requires more than just the USA resume with the USA cover letter writing and translation.
+You will face issues that probably did not even cross your mind when you become interested in the work in the USA.

 Do not underestimate the influence the USA resume can have on your adventure!
 For instance, you will experience the different immigration rules and practices, job application procedures, the selection trends and the management culture.

 In the US, the term resume is used instead of CV.
 In short, the resume is an American-style CV which details the most recent job first and highlights the main aspects of your career.
 It is less structured, in a narrative style and more brief than a CV.
 It is also more subjective.

 You can turn your updated CV into a resume by shortening some descriptions of your educational and professional experiences.

 It all starts with your resume.
 Prepare yourself - before writing your resume research the company you want to work for.
 Such information will help you to adapt your resume more effectively to each specific job and use proper examples illustrating your achievements.

 Depending on length of work experience, most employers in the USA prefer one to two page resume printed in reverse-chronological order - starting with what you have done most recently.